José Carlos Capinam

-José Carlos Capinam (born 19 February 1941), better known as Capinam or Capinan, is a Brazilian lyricist and poet.
-He was active in Brazil's tropicália movement in the 1960s, and he wrote lyrics for various tropicália musicians.
+José Carlos Capinam (born 19 February 1941), better known as Capinam or Capinan, is a Brazilian poet, lyricist, and member of the Bahia Academy of Letters.
+He became nationally known for his songwriting in Brazilian popular music (MPB).
+In the 1960s he became active in Brazil's tropicália movement alongside figures such as Caetano Veloso and Gilberto Gil, the movement's main ideologues.

 Biography

-Born in Esplanada, Bahia, Brazil, at 19 years of age, Capinam moved to Salvador, Bahia and attended the Federal University of Bahia where he studied law.
-At university, he was a member of the União Nacional dos Estudantes (National Student Union), and he befriended musicians Gilberto Gil (who was studying business) and Caetano Veloso (who was studying philosophy).
+Capinam was born in Entre Rios, Bahia, in 1941.
+At 19, he moved to Salvador, the capital of Bahia and attended the Federal University of Bahia (UFBA), where he studied law.
+At university, he was a member of the National Student Union and befriended musicians Gilberto Gil (who was studying business) and Caetano Veloso (who was studying philosophy).
 The 1964 military coup d'état forced him to leave Salvador, and he relocated to São Paulo.
-In São Paulo he worked on poems for his first book, Inquisitórial.
-Eventually he returned to Salvador, this time to study medicine.
+There, he worked on poems for his first book, Inquisitórial, before eventually returning to Salvador to study medicine.

-In 2000, he composed the opera Rei Brasil 500 Anos with Fernando Cerqueira and Paul Gold, to celebrate the 500th anniversary of Brazil's discovery.
+In 2000 he composed the opera Rei Brasil 500 Anos with Fernando Cerqueira and Paul Gold to celebrate the 500th anniversary of Brazil's discovery.
+In 2006 he became the first MPB composer to join the Bahia Academy of Letters, succeeding Hildegardes Vianna.